 - The repair created by stem cell therapy is now jeopardized and compromised by abnormal grinding and movement of the joint.
 In essence the patient never left square one.

 - Prolotherapy makes stem cell treatment more effective by repairing the worn, stretched out ligaments and tendons.
-It stabilizes the motion in the joint and helps prevent a continuance of the wear and tear that called for the need of stem cell treatments.
+It stabilizes the motion in the joint and helps prevent a continuance of the wear and tear that called for stem cell treatments.

 - Dextrose Prolotherapy also provides nourishment for the stem cells and helps them grow and multiple.
 Please see my article Dextrose Prolotherapy stimulates stem cell growth

 Whole joint Lipoaspirate Prolotherapy | Same-day fat stem cell therapy